Ali-mszd/Prime-Numbers/README.md

 # Prime-Numbers
-Defining the prime numbers from 1 to n
+It prints you the prime numbers from 1 to n